nullstack/nullstack.github.io/articles/rendering-component.md

 export default HelloWorld;
 ```

-The code above is just declaring the component, you still have to use it
+The code above is just declaring the component, you still have to use it.

-Importing the component in your application gives you the ability to use a new tag in your render
+Importing the component in your application gives you the ability to use a new tag in your render.

-This tag will be replaced with whatever you returned in your component render
+This tag will be replaced with whatever you returned in your component render.

 ```jsx
 import Nullstack from 'nullstack';